Table of Contents

 i.
 Availability

 A J.D. student can make only one PU election during the student’s enrollment at the College of Law.
-Students may not elect the PU option for required upper division courses (i.e., Constitutional Law II or Professional Responsibility) or a course which is used to satisfy the upper-level writing requirement.
+Students may not elect the PU option for required upper-division courses (i.e., Constitutional Law II or Professional Responsibility) or a course that is used to satisfy the upper-level writing requirement.

 ii.
 Election